FAQs - Safety and security

 - Are smart meters safe?

-- Yes, smart meters are covered by strict UK and EU product safety laws.
+- Yes, smart meters are safe.
+They're covered by strict UK and EU product safety laws.
 These ensure that smart meters all have the same high quality and safety standards, regardless of your energy supplier.
 Working with government, the energy industry has committed to ensuring the highest health and safety standards during the smart meter rollout including strong systems to make sure any issues are identified and dealt with swiftly.
 If you have any concerns about your smart or traditional meter you should contact your supplier directly.
 If you smell gas you should call the national gas emergency number 0800 111 999 immediately.

 - How secure are smart meters?